Responsive Roadmapping: Guiding Change and Product Line Pivots

 Gather your company’s questions about Responsive Roadmapping and reach out to me.

 Most companies did a great job being resilient through the first few months of the Covid lockdown.
-Now, as we move forward, large companies need to slow their burn rate on cash reserves and gain control over debt levels.
-A key to this game plan will be to boost product and product line performance, a company’s most critical contributors to free cash flow.
-It calls for product changes and product line pivots.
-These jobs are demanding.
-And these are the exact jobs Responsive Roadmapping does actively and purposely.
+But that’s long in our past.
+Now, companies need a deliberate plan to ride the wave of change in market behaviors, technology advancements, and economic disruptions.
+A key will be to boost product and product line performance, a company’s most critical contributor to its well-being.
+The job demands product changes and product line pivots.
+And doing these jobs proficiently is the exact purpose for setting up and carrying out Responsive Roadmapping.

-Please share this article with others should you think your organization should consider Responsive Roadmapping to meet the inordinate change caused by the Covid economy.
+Please share this article with others if you think your organization should learn more about Responsive Roadmapping.

 I welcome your comments and feedback.